survivejs/webpack-book/manuscript/understanding_loaders/02_loading_images.md

 ## Referencing to Images

 Webpack can pick up images from stylesheets through `@import` and `url()` assuming *css-loader* has been configured.
 You can also refer to your images within code.
-In this case you'll have to import the files explicitly
+In this case, you'll have to import the files explicitly

 ```jsx
 const src = require('./avatar.png');